FCA Test Case - update

 Other forms of help

 The Government recognises that its own actions to save lives and beat the virus have resulted in sudden and acute difficulties for businesses large and small.
 It has announced several very substantial initiatives to help them overcome these, a number of which may apply to your business.
-We would encourage our policyholders to take full advantage of these where they can.
+We would encourage our policyholders to take advantage of these where appropriate.
 These include loans on advantageous terms, cash grants, and employment protection measures.
 We recommend checking the Government website for more details and in Scotland.

 We are also supporting our customers with advice and guidance, aligned to the Government’s guidelines, to help mitigate the impacts of COVID-19, which is available on our website.
 For specific risk advice about topics including, health and safety, fire and security, you can contact our risk experts on 0345 600 7531